MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-search-page.md

 ### Multiple connections in a vertical

 A search vertical can now surface results from multiple connector sources.
-You can now add one or more connections under a search vertical providing greater flexibility in designing your search result page.
-The existing administrative experience of vertical setup has been enhanced to allow you to select multiple connections in the 'Content Source' step.
+This provides greater flexibility in designing your search result page.
+The existing administrative experience of vertical setup allows you to select multiple connections in the "Content Source" step.
-The search output in a search vertical with multiple connections greatly benefits from accurately appointing as many semantic labels as possible.
+If you accurately appoint as many semantic labels as possible, this experience will be enhanced.
 You can add semantic labels upon schema definition and ingestion.

-(Please find here additional information on how to create and manage semantic labels).
+[Here](#configure-connector-step-5-assign-property-labels) is additional information on how to create and manage semantic labels.

 ### Things you should know

 1. A connection can be added as a content source only under one vertical.
 Reusing connections under multiple verticals is not allowed.
 2. If you need to setup a query for a search vertical where multiple connection sources have been added, common source properties should be used to create a such a query.

->[!NOTE]
-> Verticals and result types are currently in preview as a part of the Microsoft Graph connectors preview.
-For more about the preview, see [Connectors preview](connectors-preview.md).
-To participate in the preview, you must first submit the [Microsoft Graph Connectors Preview Signup form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxWYgu82J_RFnMMATAS6_chUNVYwNU1CMDNZUDBSSDZKWVo2RDJDRjRLQi4u).
-Multiple connections in a vertical is currently in preview.
-For more about the preview, see [Connectors preview](connectors-preview.md).

 ## Things to consider